UNIVERSITY OF WISCONSIN River Falls

+Pay your Residence Hall Contract Payment.
 All freshmen and sophomore students who do not meet exemption requirements are required to live in university residence halls.
-It is important for all accepted students to go to the housing contract portal early.
+It is important for all accepted students to go to the Residence Hall Portal early.
 The earlier you pay your housing deposit and complete the contract, the more likely Residence Life will be able to honor your preferences.
 However, there are no guarantees.
 You will need your Falcon Account to access the portal.
 Contact Residence Life if you have questions.

 Log-in with your Falcon Account to FalconSync and connect with UWRF student organizations.
 There are more then 150 clubs and organizations that you can join!